rmuif/web/README.md

 ## [Demo](https://demo.rmuif.com)

-## [Documentation](https://docs.rmuif.com)

 The demo is using the `master` branch which always contains the latest version.
 Development takes place in the `develop` branch as per the Gitflow workflow.

+## [Documentation](https://docs.rmuif.com)

+The documentation for RMUIF contains instructions on how to setup and configure the template.
+It also houses more advanced sections such as routing and roles.

 ## Support